67-year-old convicted after sexually assaulting stylist in Lakeland

 MEMPHIS, Tenn. — A 67-year-old man has been convicted on sexual battery charges after authorities said he had unwanted sexual contact with a hair stylist, according to Shelby County District Attorney Amy Weirich.

-A female stylist tolpd police that Danny Silsbe walked behind her and rubbed up against her when he asked for help with hair products.
+A female stylist told police that Danny Silsbe walked behind her and rubbed up against her when he asked for help with hair products.

 She also said Silsbe then claimed to have difficulty at checkout and when she walked around to help him, he reached out and grabbed her left breast.
 The woman notified her supervisor immediately after Silsbe left the building.